ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 <span style="color:#97d700">the end</span>

 His voice was gentle but urgent.
-That's what I remember most about the way he said my name.
+I could hear the fear in it.
+That's what woke me up; that's what I remember most about the way he said my name.
 I had fallen asleep.
 That was the plan, to fall asleep.
 After three weeks of trying so desperately to stay awake, on this one night I fell asleep.
 As soon as he said my name I shot awake, tangled in and frustrated by my quilt as I struggled to pull it off of me while the rest of his sentence echoed so loudly in my mind that it rings there to this day.

 *I think your mom is dead.*